alberthun/legacy-sense-docs/guides/000-getting-started/000-index.md

 ![](images/dash_accept_invite.png)

-## Channels
+## Creating a Channel
-A data Channel is a source of data that flows into the Sense platform.
-For example, a Channel could include all iOS devices with an app that uses the Sense Reach iOS SDK.
-Channels are collections of mobile apps that use the Sense SDKs, or of any other devices that write to the Sense Ingress API.
+A data channel is a type of data that flows into the Sense platform.
+A channel could consist of all iOS devices with an app that integrates the Reach SDK, or a specific sensor type.
+In general, are collections of devices that write to the Sense Ingress API.
+Creating a channel is the first step in connecting devices to the platform.
 See [Channels Overview](/guides/channels/overview) for more information on creating and using channels.

-## API Authentication
+## Authentication

-### Authenticating Devices
+### Devices API Keys
 To send sensor data to the platform using the Ingress API or the mobile SDKs, you will need to authenticate using an API key for the respective channel - eg, iOS devices use an iOS channel, IoT devices use an IoT channel, etc. You can get these keys from the **Channels** section on the dashboard.

 1. In the dashboard, go to Channels